 Family Violence Prevention and Services Act Grant Program

-The Family Violence Prevention and Services Act (FVPSA) grant program assists the state in efforts to prevent family violence and provide immediate shelter and related assistance to victims of family violence and their children.
+The Family Violence Prevention and Services Act (FVPSA) grant program assists the state in efforts to

 Eligible applicants include local public agencies and private nonprofit organizations.
 Included in the types of nonprofit agencies eligible for FVPSA funding are religious and charitable organizations and voluntary associations that are dedicated to the prevention of family violence.

 FVPSA programs operate on the federal fiscal year calendar of October 1st—September 30th.
-A Request for Proposals will usually be issued early spring for applicants seeking funding consideration.
+A Request for Applications will usually be issued early spring for applicants seeking funding consideration.
 Funding decisions will depend on the availability of funds.
 Awards are for a 12-month period.

 Funds from these awards cannot be used as a direct payment to victims or their dependents.